 Evan at Trusted Reviews had mostly good things to say about the Y-Cam HomeMonitor HD.
 The setup, apps, website, and other camera features all worked well.
 The only complaints were the quality of the video after it had been compressed and the difficulty of tightening the camera base once you had it pointed in the right direction when installing it.
 If you’re just looking for additional situational awareness, this might be a good pick for you.

 Wrap UpI hope this list of the best home security camera system reviews helped you out.
 I know it took forever to pull together, so I’m sure it saved you some time too.
+And once you’ve chosen the right camera, make sure you know how to keep bugs away from security cameras to ensure you always get a clear footage of your home.

 If you have other suggestions or questions, feel free to ask us in the comments below.